deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 **Whether you think you can or think you can't, you're right -- Henry Ford**

+I have had a good life and I have accomplished all I wanted to, and more than I had a right to expect I would. -- Isaac Asimov

 If everything is coming your way, then you are on the wrong lane.

 Never Half-Ass two thing, Whole-Ass one thing